About Poster Sessions

 This semester's Poster Session will be held on Friday, April 21st, 11:30-1pm at Giannini Lobby.
 You will also have the option to present the your poster at Cal Day on Saturday, April 22nd, 11:30-1pm at the Genetics & Plant Biology Lawn.
 If you would like to participate in the Spring 2017 Poster Session, you are required to register by completing this form.

 If you are a CNR student and would like to have the cost of printing covered by CNR, you must indicate that on your registration form.
-Your finished poster must be 36" x 48" and must be emailed in PDF format to Helen Sim (email@example.com).
+Your finished poster must be 36" Height x 48" Width and must be emailed in PDF format to Helen Sim (email@example.com).
 Priority deadline is Friday, April 14th and the hard deadline is Monday, April 17th, by 5pm.
 After the April 17th deadline, participants will have to provide their own posters for the Poster Session.

 The final registration deadline is Friday, April 14th, by 5pm.
 Please click on the form link above to register.

 Participants must be available to present from 11:30 - 1pm.
 Participants will be provided with an easel and a poster board.
 Dress is business casual.

 Please note that poster printing is only open to CNR students.
 If you are not a CNR student, but you are working in a CNR lab, we unfortunately cannot cover the cost of your poster.
 We encourage you to check in with your mentor for printing needs.